Brain Chains as Topological Signatures for Alzheimer's Disease: Application to Alzheimer's disease

-We assume that the epicenters of Table~\ref{tab:vogel-subtypes}, corresponding to the various subtypes, are bilateral.
-Thus, we first consider the subgraph $G_H = (V_H, E_H)$, of $G$, consisting of only those vertices in the left hemisphere of $G$.
-As $\tau$P pathology develops on a time scale of a decade or more, we also restrict our attention to early tau pathology near the entorhinal cortex (limbic subtype, $\tilde{v}_1$), middle temporal gyrus (MTL sparing subtype, $\tilde{v}_2$), fusiform gyrus (posterior subtype, $\tilde{v}_3)$ and inferior temporal gyrus (temporal subtype, $\tilde{v}_4$).
-A nested set of computationally tractable small networks $\tilde{G}_1 \subset \tilde{G}_2 \subset \ldots \subset \tilde{G}_5$, were extracted from $G_H$ with $N=4$, $6$, $8$, $12$, $15$ and $18$.
-The extraction was carried out by: starting with the vertex set $\left\{\tilde{v}_1,\tilde{v}_2,\tilde{v}_3,\tilde{v}_4\right\}$ corresponding to the left entorhinal cortex, left middle temporal gyrus, left fusiform gyrus and left inferior temporal gyrus; considering the neighbours of the initial vertices and selecting, for each vertex, those neighbours whose edge weights $w_{ij}$ lie in the top 5\% of all vertex neighbours; the previous process was repeated until a vertex threshold, $M_{j}$, was reached resulting in a set of vertices $\tilde{V}_j \subset V_H$; finally, $\tilde{G}_j$ was constructed as $\tilde{G}_j = (\tilde{V}_j, \tilde{E}_j)$ where $\tilde{E}_j$ consisted of all edges from $E_H$ connecting the vertices of $\tilde{V}_j$.
-This method of subgraph construction assures that $\tilde{G}_i \subset \tilde{G}_j$ whenever $M_i < M_j$.
+The basic structural connectome has $|V|=N=83$ and is shown in Fig.~\ref{fig:connectomes-33}.
+However, due to its size, working with $\mathcal{H}(N)$ is computationally intractable without further research into more optimal computer algorithms.
+To work around this issue, we will use a selection of nested subgraphs of Figure~\ref{fig:connectomes-33} that range from $N=4$ vertices to $N=18$ vertices and all reside within the left hemisphere.
+As we will discuss in Sec.~\ref{subsec:math-model-and-filtration}, there are four brain regions (vertices) that will need to be included in each graph, these are: the left entorhinal cortex (vertex $\tilde{v}_1$), the middle temporal gyrus (vertex $\tilde{v}_2$), the fusiform gyrus (vertex $\tilde{v}_3$) and the inferior temporal gyrus (vertex $\tilde{v}_4$).
+To proceed, we constructed five nested, left hemisphere subgraphs of the structural connectome graph $G$, shown in Fig.~\ref{fig:connectomes-33}, denoted by $G_4 \subset G_6 \subset G_8 \subset G_{12} \subset G_{15}\subset G_{18}$, containing $4$, $6$, $8$, $12$, $15$ and $18$ vertices, respectively.
+The nested subgraphs were constructed by: starting with the vertex set $\left\{\tilde{v}_1,\tilde{v}_2,\tilde{v}_3,\tilde{v}_4\right\}$ corresponding to the anatomical regions discussed above; considering the neighbours of the initial vertices and selecting, for each vertex, those neighbours whose edge weights $w_{ij}$ lie in the top 5\% of all left hemisphere vertex neighbours and adding these vertices to the set; this process was repeated until a vertex threshold for the subgraph was reached, resulting in a set of vertices $V_k$; the subgraph $G_k$ is then $G_k = (V_k, E_k)$ where $V_k$ is the constructed vertex set and $E_k$ consists of all edges in the original connectome graph (Fig.~\ref{fig:connectomes-33}) between any two vertices in $V_k$.
+Since we begin with the initial set of vertices $\left\{\tilde{v}_1,\tilde{v}_2,\tilde{v}_3,\tilde{v}_4\right\}$ each time, this method of subgraph construction assures that $G_i \subset G_j$ whenever $i \leq j$.
+The first five of these nested subgraphs are shown in Fig.~\ref{fig:connectome-33-subgraphs}.